4 min read

 - Using your lug wrench, partially loosen all of the lug nuts before you jack up the vehicle.

-- Correctly place your jack.
+- Place your jack.
 Most vehicles have a built-in notch where the jack fits.
-If for some reason you are unable to find it, make sure your jack is on the steel frame underneath the car.
-Bumpers, body panels, and engine parts don’t count.
+If you can’t find this notch, make sure your jack sits below the steel frame underneath the car.

 - Jack the vehicle up until the flat tire is off the ground.
 Never put your hands or feet underneath the car or tire while it is on a jack.

-- Remove the lug nuts and place them in the hubcap lying near you.
+- Remove the lug nuts and place them in the hubcap next to you.